-- The fact that the University prohibits the crimes of dating violence, domestic violence, sexual assault and stalking, as those terms are defined by the Clery Act regulations, 34 C.F.R. § 668.46(a); the definitions of dating violence, domestic violence, stalking, and sexual assault under Tennessee criminal law; the definition of consent with respect to crimes relating to sexual activity in Tennessee; and the information that is included in the University's Policy on Sexual Harassment, Sexual Assault, Dating and Domestic Violence, and Stalking in accordance with Clery Act regulations, 34 C.F.R. § 668.46(b)(11) and 34 C.F.R. § 668.46(k)(2); - Bystander Intervention; and
+- The fact that the University prohibits the crimes of dating violence, domestic violence, sexual assault and stalking, as those terms are defined by the Clery Act regulations, 34 C.F.R. § 668.46(a); the definitions of dating violence, domestic violence, stalking, and sexual assault under Tennessee criminal law; the definition of consent with respect to crimes relating to sexual activity in Tennessee; and the information that is included in the University's Policy on Sexual Harassment, Sexual Assault, Dating and Domestic Violence, and Stalking in accordance with Clery Act regulations, 34 C.F.R. § 668.46(b)(11) and 34 C.F.R. § 668.46(k)(2);

+- Bystander Intervention; and

-Risk Reduction.
+- Risk Reduction.

-Questions about the University's current Primary Prevention Programs should be directed to the Title IX Coordinator, the Deputy Title IX Coordinator for Student Conduct, or the Center for Women and Gender Equity.
+Questions about the University's current Primary Prevention Programs should be directed to the Title IX Coordinator, the Director of the Center for Wellbeing, or the Director of the Center for Women and Gender Equity.